-- 2.5 The aims of this policy are: - To provide an environment in which children and young people feel safe, secure, valued and respected. - To provide an environment in which our pupils feel confident that they know how to approach adults if they are in difficulties. - To ensure all teaching and non-teaching staff and volunteers: - are aware of the need to safeguard and promote the wellbeing of children; - identify the need for support early; - promptly reporting cases of actual or suspected abuse, in line with guidance from the Buckinghamshire Continuum of Need; - are trained to recognise signs and indicators of abuse. - For all staff to recognise that safeguarding and promoting the welfare of children is defined as: - Protecting children from maltreatment; - Preventing impairment of children's mental and physical health or development; - Ensuring that children grow up in circumstances consistent with the provision of safe and effective care; - Taking action to enable all children to have the best outcomes. - To provide a systematic means of monitoring children known to be, or thought to be at risk of harm, and ensure contribution to assessments of need and support plans for those children. - To ensure our school has a clear system for communicating concerns both internally and with external agencies in line with the 'Working Together' guidance. - To ensure the school has a robust system in place to accurately record safeguarding and child protection concerns, which are clearly understood by staff and adhered to.
-Actions taken to address concerns and outcomes achieved are dealt with in a timely manner, clearly and accurately recorded.
-These records are securely stored. - To develop effective working relationships with all other agencies, involved in safeguarding, supporting the needs of children at our school. - To ensure that all staff appointed have been through the safer recruitment process and understand the principles of safer working practices as set out in our Staff Code of Conduct. - To provide clarity to other community users of our facilities with regard to our expectations of how they should maintain a safe environment which supports children's wellbeing. - This policy is available on our website under 'About Us' → 'Safeguarding Statement' and a hard copy is kept in the staffroom.
+- 2.6 The aims of this policy are: - To provide an environment in which children and young people feel safe, secure, valued and respected. - To provide an environment in which our pupils feel confident that they know how to approach adults if they are in difficulties. - To ensure that senior leaders, teaching staff and non-teaching staff, supply staff, governors and volunteers: - are aware of the need to safeguard and promote the wellbeing of children; - identify the need for support early; - o promptly report concerns, in line with guidance from the Buckinghamshire Continuum of Need; - are trained to recognise signs and indicators of abuse. - To provide a systematic means of monitoring children known to be, or thought to be at risk of harm, and ensure contribution to assessments of need and support plans for those children. - To ensure our school has a clear system for communicating concerns both internally and with external agencies in line with the 'Working Together' guidance. - To ensure the school has a robust system in place to accurately record safeguarding and child protection concerns. - To develop effective working relationships with all other agencies, involved in safeguarding, supporting the needs of children at our school. - To ensure that all staff appointed have been through the safer recruitment process and understand the principles of safer working practices as set out in our Staff Code of Conduct. - To ensure that any community users of our facilities with regard to our expectations of how they should maintain a safe environment which supports children's wellbeing. - This policy is available on our website under 'Safeguarding' ('Safeguarding' Statement') and a hard copy is kept in the staffroom.
 Further hard copies are available from the school office.